Gregor Robertson (politician): Action on homelessness

-Greenest City Action Team
+Greenest City Action Plan

-On February 25, 2009, Robertson announced the members of the Greenest City Action Team in support of his campaign promise to make Vancouver the greenest city in the world.
+On February 25, 2009, Robertson announced the members of the Greenest City Action Team in support of his campaign promise to make Vancouver the greenest city in the world by 2020.
 In April 2009, Robertson and the Greenest City Action Team released a report outlining quick-start recommendations to move aggressively on its green plan.
 The report focused on three key areas: jobs and the economy, greener communities, and protecting human health.